MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 We'll dive a little deeper into threading throughout this tutorial.
 For now it's important to understand that we want to avoid blocking the _main thread_ by performing long-running tasks in a _background thread_.
 It's also worth mentioning that every app has exactly **one** main thread but can have many background threads.

-Now that you understand the theory, let's fix the practical problem in our app.
+Now that you understand the theory, let's move on.

 ##Saving Objects in the Background

 Even though the theory might sound a little bit complicated, the implementation of threading with Parse is fairly simple.
-For now we only need to replace the calls to the `save` method with calls to the `saveInBackgroundWithBlock` method.

-> [action]
+By calling the `saveInBackground` method, uploading the data happens on a background thread, and our app no longer freezes.

-Change the `uploadPost` method to perform saving in the background:
+Now to improve our code we are going to use `saveInBackgroundWithBlock` and `guard`.

 >
     func uploadPost() {
       if let image = image {
-        let imageData = UIImageJPEGRepresentation(image, 0.8)!
+        guard let imageData = UIImageJPEGRepresentation(image, 0.8) else {return}
-        guard let imageFile = PFFile(data: imageData!) else {return}
+        guard let imageFile = PFFile(data: imageData) else {return}
         imageFile.saveInBackgroundWithBlock(nil)
 >
         self.imageFile = imageFile